 Stop.
 Stop what you're doing right now.
 You are making a HUGE mistake.
 There is nothing wrong with the landing page copy — you're making it worse.
 There is nothing wrong with the design, and if you ask your designer to change it again, she will probably break your laptop over your head.
 Everything about your landing page is perfect.
-It's the form that's the problem.
+It's your form that's the problem.

 1. It's the first date.
 Slow down.